 11. Elaborate on your main findings and how do they relate to literature in your field?

 While answering this question, elaborate on how you evaluated the key findings in your research.
-Mention the key factors involved and what was the reason for choosing a particular process of evaluation.
+Mention the key factors involved and the reason for choosing a particular process of evaluation.
 Furthermore, explain how your findings are related with the literature review of your project.
 Mention its significant contributions in your field of research.
 In addition, discuss how your research findings connect with your hypothesis as well as the conclusion of your research.

 12. What is the strength and weakness of your research?